mikee47/Sming-Graphics/README.rst

 This overrides the default and includes only characters and digits, plus unicode characters in the given range.
 The ``chars`` parameter is a simple list of characters, e.g. "Include these chars".
 Both lists are combined, de-duplicated and sorted in ascending order.

+The **alpha** parameter sets a limit on the number of bits per pixel used for the generated glyphs.
+This cannot be used to convert monochrome fonts to grayscale, only to reduce grayscale resolution.

+The **mono** parameter is equivalent to **alpha: 1**, and is ignored if **alpha** is specified.

+Generated glyphs are cropped to remove any blank space around the image, then packed to minimise memory usage.
+This means that the bitmap data is contiguous, without breaks, from top left to bottom right.

 The following font classes are currently supported: